 - The counselor coordinates human services at the school site to ensure that the basic security needs of children are met.
 Counselors provide information and referrals about community agencies and services.

-- The counselor acts as liaison for community agencies to disseminate information to the school community and to bring additional programs to the school, e.g., youth gang services, mental health services, college intern programs, etc.
+- The counselor acts as a liaison for community agencies to disseminate information to the school community and to bring additional programs to the school, e.g., youth gang services, mental health services, college intern programs, etc.

 SERVICES FOR COUNSELORS

 - Counselors are aware of current research and future trends.

 - Counselors are aware of the need to find positive outlets for stress and to develop a personal support system.